Hazem-Atya/k8s-two-microservices-ex/README.md

 * `kubectl port-forward pod/ms-a-74497dc6c9-kc7mq 5400:3000` :  Port forward to pod (without passing by the  service, it can be used for debugging puposes.
 * `kubectl logs ms-a-74497dc6c9-kc7mq`: see the logs of a pod <br>
-<b>NOTE<br>: If our pod contains more than one container we have to specify the container after the pod.
+<b>NOTE</b>: If our pod contains more than one container we have to specify the container after the pod.
 * `kubectl delete   -f infrastracture/ms-a/deployment.yaml` : Delete a deployment
-*

 ## DNS debugging
 * Create a simple pod as a test environment (copied from [K8s documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/) )
 ```yaml